TheHimanshuDixit/News-App-React/README.md

 # News App React

-This is react web application which is used to see news information
+This is React Web Application which is used to see latest news information.

 ## Tech Stack